CS-UCR/cs105-prj-phase3-half-and-half/README.md

 Before running the notebook, make sure the csv dataset is in the same directory as the notebook.
 There are no extra dependencies used in our project.

 UPDATE

-Added additional analysis comparing imbd rating vs income, metascore vs income, and content rating vs income.
+We added on an analysis comparing the production cost to metascore, content rating to metascore, and content rating to move runtime.
+We wanted to see if the more money spent on production would lead to a higher score or not, which led to our first addtional analysis.
+Adding in a few more comparisons between movie characteristics gave us a better understand of any sort of correlation.